maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

     // ---------------------------------- //
     #Const ConstVar ConstValue

 The constants are a type of variables where you stock a value that will not change during the game and will be accessible anywhere in your script (except in the librairies).
-Usually in these variable you'll keep settings which are non-modifiable by the players/server owner like the maximum number of players (for example), the list of objects used in the script, the ids of the classes, the minimum number of players required for the script, etc...
+Usually in these variables you'll keep settings which are non-modifiable by the players/server owner like the maximum number of players (for example), the list of objects used in the script, the ids of the classes, the minimum number of players required for the script, etc...

 Declaring a constant variable doesn't require a semicolon (;) at the end of the line.